Birth (Once Upon a Time): Reception

 Andrea Towers of Entertainment Weekly notes in her assessment of the review, "While the two back-to-back episodes didn’t make too much sense meshed together, we still learned a lot of important things."

 In a review from Rickey.org, Nick Roman said, "I liked that the script had enough trust in its audience to allow them to decide for themselves whether or not it was the right thing to do."

 Amy Ratcliffe of IGN said of the episode, "The first installment of tonight's two-part yet separate Once Upon a Time episodes addressed nearly all the questions about the whys and hows of Emma's decision.
 Hook was an obvious choice, but the part about him also becoming a Dark One was an unexpected move and a smart way to twist the story.
 It was weird to follow the big reveal with a barely related adventure starring Merida though."
 Ratcliffe gave the episode an 8.5 rating out of 10.

 Gwen Ihnat of The A.V.
-Club gave the episode an excellent review, giving it a A. In her recap, she gave the performances high marks: "Fortunately, “Birth” was magnificent enough to almost make up for all of that.
+Club gave the episode an excellent review, giving it an A. In her recap, she gave the performances high marks: "Fortunately, “Birth” was magnificent enough to almost make up for all of that.
 We finally learn Emma's secret plan, and it's amazing: She had to turn Hook into another Dark One to save his life.
 In all the likely speculative scenarios, I sincerely doubt anyone saw that coming.
 So sure, Emma's plan is a bit dastardly now: To have Zelena absorb all of the dark magic, then kill her, but hey, she's the (a) Dark One!
 Of course her plan has to be a bit menacing."

 Christine Orlando of TV Fanatic gave the episode a 4.5 out of 5 stars.